grantcurell/projects/Understand and Run LINPACK/README.md

 ### A Word of Warning on Job Managers

 I started this on SLURM. `mpirun` specifically checks a series of environment variables that modify how everything runs.
-I strongly recommend not running this under a job manager.
-I found it quite confusing.
-If environment variables are present from a job manager it is likely that the benchmark will autodetect them and silently begin overriding what you are doing.
+I recommend not running this under a job manager.
+If you do, you will need to examine the contents of [`mpirun`](./binary/mpirun) and understand the mapping of your job manager's environment variables to Intel syntax.

 ### [runme_intel_dynamic](./binary/runme_intel64_dynamic)